farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/400-Bad request/troubleshooting-create-user-400.md

 }
 ```

+4.Check the impact:
+##### To check number of impacted customers:
+Look up in logs, filter the results by project (API project in this case), and look for in the search bar for "INFO Create user request payload created AND ERROR Validation failed: firstName is required"

+##### To check business impact:

-4. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
+5. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
 No escalation to the development team was needed because the issue was caused by an incomplete request payload.

-5. Added the missing `firstName` field to the request body.
+6. Added the missing `firstName` field to the request body.

 ```json
 {